Bring 'Em Back Alive (film)

 Bring 'Em Back Alive is a 1932 American Pre-Code jungle adventure documentary filmed in Malaya starring Frank Buck.
 The film was promoted with an NBC radio series of the same title.
+The film's copyright was renewed in 1959, meaning it will enter the public domain in 2028.

 Production

 After unsuccessfully attempting to interest the main Hollywood motion picture companies to finance his trips to make a series of shorts, Buck approached Amedee Van Beuren whose studio only made cartoons and live action short subjects released through RKO Studios.
 Van Beuren agreed to Buck's conditions that he finance all expenses of Buck's expedition, pay Buck with a share of the profits and not view any of the footage sent back until Buck was present, as Buck was unsure of how the images would actually look on film.
 Van Beuren kept his word and when viewing the footage they both realised they had enough film of high quality to make a feature film.

 Photography

 In Bring ‘Em Back Alive, unlike in most other jungle pictures of the time, director Clyde E. Elliott kept the camera in the background.
 Neither the camera nor the cameramen are visible in any of the scenes.
 The result is an infinitely clearer conception of the clashes between tigers, pythons and crocodiles than had been achieved in previous films.
 The movie was a huge hit, Elliott's (and Frank Buck's) most successful and popular film.